Characters of Casualty: Sophia Peters

 Sophia Peters, played by Kellie Shirley, made her first appearance in the thirty-ninth series episode titled "Sinking Ships – Day 1", originally broadcast on 15 June 2024.
 Shirley's casting was announced on 12 June 2024 and her debut scenes were shown in a promotional trailer for the series.
 Sophia works as a psych liaison nurse and quickly makes an impression on consultant Dylan Keogh (William Beck).
 Shirley told Sarah Ellis from Inside Soap that she enjoyed playing Sophia because she has a "wicked sense of humour, and is at the top of her game."
 She added that Sophia is a "grafter", "likeable", "flirty" and "very friendly".
 Shirley based her portrayal of Sophia on her own mother, who worked as a nurse.
 She also asked her mother for advice on the meanings of medical terminology to add authenticity to the role.
 Shirley also knew a psych liaison nurse and gained knowledge from her.
 She told Elaine Reilly from What's on TV that "I did a lot of research, because I wanted Sophia to feel rooted."

 Sophia's storyline with Dylan progresses into an attraction.
 Shirley told Ellis that Sophia finds something about Dylan's professional side "weirdly attractive" but struggles to cope with his rudeness.
 Each time the pair "get on to the same level", Dylan is rude to her and "annoys" Sophia.
 Shirley concluded that the story develops into an "ongoing thing" with "will-they-won't-they romcom vibes".
 Sophia and Dylan work on treating patient Benji Watts (Gwion Glyn) together.
 Shirley told Reilly that "both their skill sets come together.
 They find out that they work alongside each other nicely."
 She concluded that she discovers Dylan's "vulnerable side" during the shift.
 Writers also developed a friendship between Sophia and fellow nurse Rida Amaan (Sarah Seggari), Shirley revealed the duo have a "similar sense of humour".

+Shirley reprised her role for the show's 40th anniversary in 2026.
+Sophia is seriously injured in an explosion at St James' Hospital and is taken to Holby ED, where a shocked Dylan desperately tries to keep her alive long enough for her to go to theatre.
+Despite the efforts of Dylan, Rash, and Faith, Sophia dies.